Skip to Content

 We are still in the midst of winter, meaning there will probably be at least a few weeks before you wind down on furnace use for the seasons.
 Luckily, most furnaces are well-constructed and built to sustain your needs for months at a time without an issue.
 However, there are some furnace problems that may require your immediate attention.
 One such problem: strange odors.
 Keep reading about the top five furnace smells you should never ignore, and remember that you can always call A-TEMP Heating, Cooling & Electrical for all your furnace repair, installation, and maintenance needs.

 Most of us have dealt with that locker room smell before—think about a combination of sweat and dirty socks.
 But what exactly would cause this smell in a furnace?
-You may pick up this odor coming out of your furnace due to condensation build-up.
-This usually happens when your thermostat is adjusted a lot, causing the coils to build up.
-Luckily, you can usually take care of excess condensation by simply calling a furnace technician for a cleaning.
+You may pick up this odor due to condensation build-up within the system.
+This typically happens when the thermostat is adjusted frequently, causing the coils to build up moisture over time.

 Smelling diesel fuel from your furnace when it runs is usually the product of an oil-based furnace burning off an excessive amount of fuel.
 When too much oil is put in your system, it will build up to create a fog that is highly flammable.
 Burning off this oil can cause your furnace to set things around it on fire if you are not paying attention, so be sure to watch out for this smell, and be careful not to put too much oil in your system if you need to refuel it.